 But What About the Taste?

-These supplements usually taste great, with many different flavors and smells to choose from, so you can easily find the ones that you’re going to like.
+These supplements usually taste great, with many different flavors to choose from, so you can easily find the ones that you’re going to like.

 However, keep in mind that protein drinks are not a replacement for food and should only be used to supplement your diet – they are not a substitute!